cccbr/online-documents/content/docs/010-introduction/index.md

 A convenient way to use a tablet (such as an iPad) is to hold it horizontally and use the navigation menus to locate the chapter of interest, then turn it vertical to read the text, which will fill the screen.
 {{< /hint >}}

-The presence of these navigation menus removes the need for a conventional contents list and you will later that the use of hyperlinks allows you to move between chapters and sections without the need for text such as “see Chapter 5”.
+The presence of these navigation menus removes the need for a conventional contents list and you will see later that the use of hyperlinks allows you to move between chapters and sections without the need for text such as “see Chapter 5”.
 Neither do we need to say things like “see page 73” because there is no pagination as in a conventional book – you just scroll through each chapter.